-We propose a general scheme for adding probabilistic reasoning capabilities to any knowledge representation formalism and we study its properties.
+We propose a general scheme for adding probabilistic reasoning capabilities to a wide variety of knowledge representation formalisms and we study its properties.
 Syntactically, we consider adding probabilities to the formulas of a given base logic.
 Semantically, we define a probability distribution over the subsets of a knowledge base by taking the probabilities of the formulas into account accordingly.
 This gives rise to a probabilistic entailment relation that can be used for uncertain reasoning.
-Our approach is a generalisation of many concrete probabilistic enrichments of existing approaches, such as ProbLog (Probabilistic Prolog) and the constellation approach to abstract argumentation.
+Our approach is a generalisation of many concrete probabilistic enrichments of existing approaches, such as ProbLog (an approach to probabilistic logic programming) and the constellation approach to abstract argumentation.
 We analyse general properties of our approach and provide some insights into novel instantiations that have not been investigated yet.

-1 Introduction
+1. Introduction

-The ability to reason under uncertainty is a core requirement for most intelligent systems and many approaches for uncertain reasoning have been proposed in the area of knowledge representation and reasoning (KR) and artificial intelligence (Al) in general, see e.g. (Pearl 1988; Paris 1994; Brachman and Levesque 2004) for some textbooks on that topic.
+The ability to reason under uncertainty is a core requirement for most intelligent systems and many approaches for uncertain reasoning have been proposed in the area of knowledge representation and reasoning (KR) and artificial intelligence (Al) in general, see e.g. [43, 42, 3] for some textbooks on that topic.
 In general, we can distinguish between qualitative uncertain reasoning and quantitative uncertain reasoning.
-The former encompasses approaches such as default logic (Reiter 1980), answer set programming (Gelfond and Lifschitz 1991; Gebser et al. 2012), or abstract argumentation (Dung 1995).
-The latter makes use of formalisms such as probability theory (Pearl 1988; Paris 1994), fuzzy logic (Hájek 1998), or Dempster-Shafer theory (Shafer 1976).
-A common approach to define a new quantitative model for uncertain reasoning is to take some non-quantitative approachwhich may either be a qualitative model as mentioned before or something completely different such as propositional logic-add quantities to the syntax and define a new quantitative semantics on top of that.
-This approach is followed by e.g. probabilistic logics (Nilsson 1986; Halpern 1990); distribution semantics for logic programming (Sato 1995), then implemented notably in ProbLog (Raedt et al. 2007); P-log (Baral et al. 2004); probabilistic approaches to formal argumentation (Li et al. 2011; Hunter 2012; 2014;
+The former encompasses approaches such as default logic [51], answer set programming [24, 22], or abstract argumentation [16].
+The latter makes use of formalisms such as probability theory [43, 42], fuzzy logic [26], or Dempster-Shafer theory [56].
+A common approach to define a new quantitative model for uncertain reasoning is to take some non-quantitative approach-which may either be a qualitative model as mentioned before or something completely different such as propositional logic-add quantities to the syntax and define a new quantitative semantics on top of that.
+This approach is followed by e.g. probabilistic logics [41, 27]; distribution semantics for logic programming [55], then implemented in ProbLog [11]; P-log [2]; probabilistic approaches to formal argumentation [35, 29, 30, 53, 44], and many more.